Things to Know Before Ghorepani Poon Hill Trekking

 Where to Begin Ghorepani Poon Hill Trip?

 The Ghorepani Poon Hill Trek begins from Pohara, driving to Nayapul.
-The driving road to Nayapul is not wrong compared to the other remote area roads.
+The road to Nayapul is not wrong compared to the other roads in the remote area.
 It is about 45 KM from Pokhara and takes around an hour and a half to two hours.

-There are several options for transportation to get to Nayapul from Pokhara.
-Some local buses and vans leave from the bus station every single hour.
-Either taxi or renting a private tourist car, van, or bus are available in Pokhara.
+There are several transportation options to Nayapul from Pokhara.
+Some local buses and vans leave the bus station every hour.
+In Pokhara, you can take a taxi or rent a private tourist car, van, or bus.

 Poon Hill Trekking Highlights